-Move them all to a Bigger Tank
+Move All Your Shrimp to A Bigger Tank

 I know I have more ideas of designs I like than I ever have room or time for, especially with all the beautiful pictures of aquaria you can find on the web inspiring you.
 An overcrowded aquarium can give you that reason you needed to justify to yourself to get that new setup.
 Just make sure you take the time to properly cycle the tank before you move your shrimp to their new dwelling.

 Give them to Friends and Family.

-Some pet stores may give you some money for them if they are of excellent quality and color.
-Others might give you some food or plant as a compensation for your donation.
+Some pet stores may give you money for them if they are of excellent quality and color.
+Others might give you some food or plant as compensation for your donation.
 Anything is better than throwing them away.

 now, some words of caution

-There is one thing you should never do, NEVER release them in the wild!
-You might think the shrimp will be alright, and they might be, but whenever foreign species are introduced in an environment, the balance is disturbed and can lead to disaster for the native wildlife.
+There is one thing you should never do: NEVER release them in the wild!
+You might think the shrimp will be alright, and they might be, but whenever foreign species are introduced into an environment, the balance is disturbed and can lead to disaster for the native wildlife.

-An example of invading species are the killer shrimp, although this species is very different from the pet shrimp you find in the pet store, it is an excellent example of what can go wrong and how difficult it is to contain the problem once it’s there.
+An example of invading species is the killer shrimp.
+Although this species is very different from the pet shrimp you find in the pet store, it is an excellent example of what can go wrong and how difficult it is to contain the problem once it’s there.